Indezine Logo

 OS: Mac OS X

-Figure 1 below shows Presenter view.
+Figure 1, below, shows Presenter view in PowerPoint 365 for Mac.
 Notice that you get to see much more than just the slide.
 Rest assured that the audience viewing the projector or secondary output only sees the slide!

 Figure 1: Presenter view in PowerPoint 365 for Mac

-While Presenter view in older versions of PowerPoint had to be manually turned on, newer versions of PowerPoint automatically detect if you have two displays, and turn on Presenter view.
+While Presenter view in older versions of PowerPoint had to be manually turned on, newer versions of PowerPoint automatically detect if you have two displays and turn on Presenter view.
 You should however still check and ensure that this view shows up on your primary display and not on the secondary display.
-We show you how you can swap displays using the Use Slide Show option later in this tutorial.
+We show you how you can swap displays using the Use Slide Show option, later on this page.

 If you are using only a single display, you can still choose to change to Presenter view from within Slide Show view.
 Hover your cursor over the bottom left area of the slide to find five watermarked navigation icons.
 Click the fourth icon, and from the resultant menu, choose the Use Presenter View option, as shown in Figure 2, below.